davidxmoody/angular-form-demo/README.md

 - Bundle into Cordova Android app (2)
 - Write README.md (2)

 Total of 16 Pomodoros.
-I would say 12 Pomodoros is more realistic for a full work day for me.
+I would say 12 Pomodoros is more representative of a full day's work for me.

 I'm very happy with the end result.
 The only thing I think it could still use would be a "back" button to access previous stages of the form.
 I also could have done a better job of the Cordova scripts with more time.